 - can identify key material issues for a company's sustainability performance and present it in accordance with regulations and reporting standards

 - can identify key ethical issues in firm's accounting practices and tax behavior

 - can communicate with experts in both academia and industry about critical issues in sustainability reporting and financial accounting.

-Written group assignment to be submitted in a group of 4 (+/- 1) and class participation (at least 70% attendance) required for course approval.
+Spring 2023: Written group assignment to be submitted in a group of 4 (+/- 1) and attendance of at least one group session/ workshop.

-- Selected book chapters and scientific papers provided on Canvas
+Selected book chapters and scientific papers provided on Canvas and relevant reporting standards.

 - ECTS Credits